DataDog/kafka-kit/cmd/topicmappr/README.md

 Essentially, if all brokers handling a topic are a subset of the provided list, nothing changes.
 The default action is to only fix what's broken.

-This can be overriden with the `--force-rebuild` option, tells topicmappr to rebuild an ideal map from the broker list, disregarding the state of the topic:
+This can be overridden with the `--force-rebuild` option, tells topicmappr to rebuild an ideal map from the broker list, disregarding the state of the topic:

 > $ topicmappr -rebuild-map '{"version":1,"partitions":[{"topic":"test_topic","partition":0,"replicas":[1001,1002]},{"topic":"test_topic","partition":1,"replicas":[1002,1001]},{"topic":"test_topic","partition":2,"replicas":[1001,1002]},{"topic":"test_topic","partition":3,"replicas":[1002,1001]}]}' -brokers=1001,1002,1003,1004 -use-meta=false --force-rebuild